acorbe/autogpy/README.md

 ### Which problem does it solve?

-`autogpy` eliminates annoying code and data duplications when doing data analytics in python and publication figures in [gnuplot](http://www.gnuplot.info/).
-Using a syntax close to gnuplot, `autogpy` automatically generates gnuplot scripts and dumps suitably the data.
+`autogpy` eliminates annoying code and data duplications when employing python for data analysis and [gnuplot](http://www.gnuplot.info/) for publication figures.
+Providing a gnuplot-like or a matplotlib-like syntax, `autogpy` automatically generates gnuplot scripts and dumps suitably the data.